Scarygami/mirror-api/README.md

 that there is only one application that uses the Mirror API, so you will have access to all timeline cards of a user, whereas in the real Mirror API you would only have access to cards created by or shared with your application.

+At the moment the only functionality is to use the web app hosted at `https://yourapp.appspot.com/` to send text-only cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality that will be available in the Mirror API as far as we know.

 ### Disclaimer

-I'm not part of the Glass Explorer program so there are not guarantees that the final Mirror API will work anything like I suppose it will in this demo implementation.
+I'm not part of the Glass Explorer program so there are no guarantees that the final Mirror API will work anything like I suppose it will in this demo implementation.
 The information is collected from the various public bits and pieces that have been published.
 Also see [my document about the topic](https://docs.google.com/document/d/1XgYDbWNKEDLfm-F44sZy0uSOQKton5ksg5pWdv9XCo0/edit).